 Sure, they may look funny, but within 5 minutes of stepping onto a Segway, you'll be comfortable zipping off into the sunset.

 There are guided tours along the paved bike path along the beach, which makes for a great way to cruise the coast in less time than walking would take.
 And it's fun, too!

 Here's a guide to where to play beach volleyball, basketball, and tennis in Santa Monica:

 There's nothing like a good pick up game of basketball to get the blood flowing, right?
 You won't have much trouble finding a place to play in Santa Monica.
 Bring your ball and play as long as you want.

 Tennis, anyone?
 If so, you've got plenty of inexpensive courts ($4 per person per hour for visitors; $3.25 for residents) in Santa Monica where you can get your game on:

 Be sure to make a reservation as these courts fill up fast, especially during the summer months.
 Call the tennis reservation office at (310) 394-6011 to lock in your game time.
 City-sponsored group lessons are offered year-round; for information call (310) 458-2239.

-One of the most popular Santa Monica sports - as you might imagine - is skateboarding.
+Skateboarding is a favorite sport here.
 Dogtown, anyone?
 With so much skating lore in our past and present, you'll find people skateboarding virtually everywhere - along the bike paths, as an easy mode of transport on the streets, and at the city's own skatepark.